 This diploma is a challenging professional qualification pathway and it should not be undertaken lightly.

-Not all participants who undertake the diploma pass it - gaining the diploma depends upon participants showing competence in key practice areas.
-It is therefore expected that participants are willing and able to devote quality study time to the course and that they are ready for the intensity of study when they join.
-DIST Part 1 requires 12 - 13 notional hours of self-study per week.
-DIST Part 2 requires 13 notional hours of study per week.
-Participants are expected to work through the many specially devised materials to acquire a theoretical understanding of the Dyslexia Action Literacy Programme (DALP) and then begin to apply the principles of specialist literacy provision under supervision.
-In the early, theoretical section of the unit of study, tutors are available on the forums to give advice and respond to queries from participants.
-There is no one-to-one tutorial or meeting provision within the early theoretical section of the unit of study: participants gain their knowledge base through readings, structured exercises and the study of case study materials.
-In the middle section of DIST Part 2, participants conduct the placement process with a learner.
-On handing in these findings, participants are allocated a one-to-one DALP tutor to supervise them in the practical teaching element of DIST Part 2 and then in DIST Part 3.
+DIST-01: requires 12 - 13 notional hours of self-study per week.

+Participants will acquire a theoretical understanding of the Dyslexia Action Literacy Programme (DALP) and then begin to apply the principles of specialist literacy provision under supervision.

+DIST-02: requires 13 notional hours of study per week.

+In the early, theoretical section of this unit, tutors are available on the forums to give advice and respond to queries from participants.
+There is no one-to-one tutorial or meeting provision, participants gain their knowledge base through readings, structured exercises and the review of case study materials.

+In the middle section of this unit, participants conduct the placement process with a learner.
+On handing in these findings, participants are allocated a one-to-one DALP tutor to supervise them in the practical teaching element of DIST-02 and then in DIST-03.

+DIST-03: delivery of lessons and compilation of teaching portfolio.